LaravelFreelancerNL/fluentaql/README.md

     - [Subqueries](docs/core-concepts/subqueries.md): how to create subqueries, joins etc.
 - Core Concepts
     - [Terminology](docs/core-concepts/terminology.md): definitions of terms used in the documentation
     - [Data binding](docs/core-concepts/data-binding.md): How to inject external data and collections
+    - [Predicates](docs/core-concepts/predicates.md): How to use predicates in filter clauses and functions
     - [Subqueries](docs/core-concepts/subqueries.md): Subquery creation

 ## References & resources